tiagosiebler/awesome-crypto-examples/README.md

 # awesome-crypto-examples

 Wondering how to "[insert something crypto & nodejs related]"?
-Welcome to a loose collection of node.js examples and demos.
+Welcome to a loose collection of node.js examples and demos in the world of algo trading (especially cryptocurrencies).

 What kind of examples?
 - Working with REST APIs